 Who should be screened?

-Routine screening begins at age 50 for both men and women.
-If someone has increased risk the screening may start earlier.
-For example if a parent or sibling has a history or colorectal cancer the recommended screening should start ten years before the age of onset for the family member.
-(If dad was diagnosed at 58 screening should begin at 48).
-Risk factors include: family history of colorectal cancer Crohn's disease ulcerative colitis previously found colon polyps increased age (>50 years) tobacco use high fat diet low physical activity lifestyle alcohol use and obesity.
+Routine screening begins at age 45 for both men and women.
+If someone has an increased risk, the screening could start earlier.
+For example, if a parent or sibling has a history of colorectal cancer, the recommended screening should start at age 40 or 10 years before the age of onset for the family member, whichever comes first.
+Risk factors include: family history of colorectal cancer, Crohn's disease, ulcerative colitis, previously found colon polyps, increased age (more than 50 years), tobacco use, high-fat diet, low physical activity, lifestyle, alcohol use, and obesity.

 How is screening done?

-There are several screening methods including colonoscopy flexible sigmoidoscopy stool DNA test and blood stool test.
-However colonoscopy is the most sensitive screening method.
+There are several screening methods, including colonoscopy, flexible sigmoidoscopy, CT colonography, stool DNA test, and blood stool test.
+However, colonoscopy is the most sensitive screening method.

-- Colonoscopy: a thin tube is inserted the colon allowing the clinician to visualize the tissue of the entire colon identify any precancerous changes and take a biopsy if any suspicious tissue or polyps are present.
-If polyps are present these may be removed.
+- Colonoscopy: A thin tube is inserted in the colon, allowing the clinician to visualize the tissue of the entire colon, identify any precancerous changes, and take a biopsy if any suspicious tissue or polyps are present.
+If polyps are present, they might be removed.
 This screening is repeated every 10 years unless a polyp is identified, then it's done in 3-5-year intervals.

-- Flexible sigmoidoscopy: Similar to the colonoscopy a thin tube is inserted into the last portion of the large colon (sigmoid colon) that allows the clinician to visualize the rectal and last portion of the colon identify any concerning changes and take a biopsy if needed.
-This test however does not allow for screening of the entire colon.
-It is repeated every ten years and a stool test is performed as well every year.
+- Flexible sigmoidoscopy: Similar to the colonoscopy, a thin tube is inserted into the last portion of the large colon (sigmoid colon) that allows the clinician to visualize the rectal and last portion of the colon, identify any concerning changes, and take a biopsy if needed.
+This test, however, does not allow for screening of the entire colon.
+It is repeated every 5 years, and a stool test is performed as well every year.

-- Stool DNA test: a stool sample is sent to a laboratory for evaluation to screen for abnormal DNA markers that may indicate cancerous changes.
+- Stool DNA test: A stool sample is sent to a laboratory for evaluation to screen for abnormal DNA markers that might indicate cancerous changes.
 Cologuard is one example.
-These tests are repeated every three years.
+These tests are repeated every 3 years.

-- Stool blood test: cancer may result in microscopic blood passing in the stool that may be identified by collection of a stool sample.
-Although this test may indicate colon irritation related to cancer it may also be the result of blood thinners NSAIDs (ibuprofen) hemorrhoids or other conditions.
+- Stool blood test: Cancer might result in microscopic blood passing in the stool that could be identified by the collection of a stool sample.
+Although this test might indicate colon irritation related to cancer, it also could be the result of blood thinners, NSAIDs (ibuprofen), hemorrhoids, or other conditions.
 This test is repeated every year.

-If you are over the age of 50 or have any of the risk factors please talk with your healthcare provider about your risk and screening options.
+If you are over the age of 50 or have any of the risk factors, please talk with your healthcare provider about your risk and screening options.
 Encourage friends and family to take action in preventing colon cancer.
 These measures could save your life.
-If you have any questions feel free to contact our office or visit the CDC website for more information (https://www.cdc.gov/cancer/colorectal/basic_info/what-is-colorectal-cancer.htm).Learn more
+If you have any questions, feel free to contact our office or visit the CDC website for more information (cdc.gov/cancer/colorectal/basic_info/what-is-colorectal-cancer.htm).Learn more